dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 to be able to register tracked entities with unique ids.
 They will reserve a number of unique ids that this device will then use when registering new tracked entity instances.
-The endpoint is called to retreieve a number of tracked entity instance reserved values.
+The endpoint is called to retrieve a number of tracked entity instance reserved values.
 An optional parameter numberToReserve specifies how many ids to generate (default is 1).

-If your TextPattern includes required values, you can pass them as paramaters like the example below:
+If your TextPattern includes required values, you can pass them as parameters like the example below:

 Similar to the /generate endpoint, this endpoint can also specify the expiration time in the same way.
 By adding the